Policy on the use of Generative Artificial Intelligence (AI) such as ChatGPT

 They are particularly powerful at synthesising search results, mimicking specific styles of writing, and editing, each of which has a place in the research workflow.
 They are also at the moment extremely prone to producing profound errors (known as “hallucinations”) when asked to do complex tasks: creating false events, people, books, and quotations while sounding extremely authoritative.

-It is impossible to police (and indeed in many cases even to acknowledge) the influence of AI on student (or any) writing.
+Exactly what use of AI is appropriate and what use is inappropriate in an undergraduate assignment is still a topic for discussion in the larger world.
 At the one extreme, for example, I imagine few people would argue that an essay produced by ChatGPT to a prompt “Write me an essay on Beowulf” would be any less cheating than buying an essay from an essay site.
-But at the other, we do not generally forbid students from using writing tools such as spelling and grammar checkers (both of which involve the use of a different kind of AI application).
+But at the other, we do not generally forbid students from using writing tools such as spelling and grammar checkers (both of which involve the use of a different kind of AI application, and, in the case of grammar checkers can result in AI detectors returning a positive score).
 So what if you ask AI to reorganise a paragraph for you or reduce the number of words in something that is too long?
 Or what if you ask a Chatbot to report to you what is known about a particular subject (beware: this is a place where hallucinations are frequent)?

 Given the current uncertainty as to best practice in the use of generative AI in student work, my policy at the moment is to rely on the requirement that all work in my classes is submitted in good faith as the product of the student’s own intellectual efforts — i.e. the same rules I have been using with regard to all my assignments for several years.
 This continues to mean that